pecan-pine/continuous-resume/README.md

 - One Python program makes all versions of the resume, using one very simple LaTeX template.

 Problems:
-- Only produces .tex file (other file types produced by having Python read the LaTeX code)
+- Only produces .tex files (other file types produced by having Python read the LaTeX code)
 - Post-processing to get .txt/.html resumes unreliable
 - Updating website is still the same process